-There are plenty of lovely local walks around Alyth and the surrounding area, from a stroll around the Den of Alyth to exploring Glen Isla with its dramatic waterfall at Reekie Linn.
-The other Angus Glens made up of Glen Clova, Glen Doll and Glen Esk are a short journey away and are a fabulous location for walks of all grades from a gente ramble to a challenging hike.
+In addition to the itineraries offered by the Cateran Ecomuseum, there are plenty of other lovely local walks around Alyth and the surrounding area, including the dramatic waterfall at Reekie Linn.
+The Angus Glens are a short journey away and are a fabulous location for walks of all grades from a gentle ramble to a challenging hike.
 The Walk Highlands site has some great information on walks in the area, including downloadable guides and is well worth taking a look at as you plan your walks.

 No trip to Scotland is really complete without a trip to a distillery.
 Locally there is Edradour situated between Alyth and Pitlochry, famed for being the smallest traditional distillery in Scotland making single malt by hand.
 The Famous Grouse Experience offers tours at their Glenturret distillery and some of the most famous whiskys in the world are created in Speyside which can be reached easily from Alyth.

 There is plenty of fishing in the Alyth area from stocked lochs for trout fishing at Ledyatt and Butterstone to river fishing for trout and salmon on the Rivers Ericht, Isla and Tay.

 There’s plenty of family friendly things to do from your doorstep in Alyth, from strolls through the Den ‘O’ Alyth to our very own Bike Trail.
 You can go on Beaver Safari’s along the Ericht, Kayaking & Canoeing in nearby lochs and there’s lots more in nearby Perth & Dundee too.
 In addition to fabulous castles like Dunottar over on the east Coast you can enjoy amazing beaches like Lunan Bay.

 Road, Gravel & Mountain Biking